How to Prevent Cold Floors in the Winter

 You open up your iPad, click on your favorite publication’s app and plop down onto your recliner, trying to block out the blustery Michigan winter outside.

-Just as you are finally starting to relax, settling nicely into your happy place, you set your feet on the floor.
+Just as you are finally starting to relax, settling nicely into your happy place, you set your feet on the floor -- big mistake.

-RetroFoam of Michigan has more than 15 years of experience insulating thousands of homes across the lower peninsula.
+RetroFoam of Michigan has more than 17 years of experience insulating thousands of homes across the lower peninsula and greater Toledo area.
 We know how to fix cold floors, so you can come home and kick your shoes off with no worries.

 If there is little to no insulation in your crawl space or rim joist, all of the cold air from outside is getting inside your home, but don't worry, you’re not alone.